 - The argument used by Carillion was unusual because the court found that no one had ever argued this in a court before.
 The court had a great deal of sympathy with Carillion’s argument, but the clear words of the sub-contract gave the court no scope to help Carillion achieve the common sense commercial solution.

-If you would like further information on extensions of time or drafting and interpreting construction contracts, please contact Roger Allsup, Head of our Construction & Engineering team on 0161 475 7602.
+If you would like further information on extensions of time or drafting and interpreting construction contracts, please contact our Construction & Engineering team on 0161 475 7676 or email [email protected].